-Crassula rupestris (Crassula Baby Necklace) Indoor Care and Propagation
+Crassula rupestris (Crassula Baby Necklace) Indoor Care, Propagation & Common Problems

-Crassula rupestris Succulent (Crassula Baby Necklace) grows best in bright light with 4-6 hours of direct sunlight, average warmth, moderate humidity and moderately moist, well-drained, succulents coupled with monthly feeding in the growing season.
+Crassula rupestris (Crassula Baby Necklace) grows best in bright light with some sunlight, average warmth and humidity, and moderately moist, well-drained soil coupled with monthly feeding in spring and summer.

-Crassula rupestris also called Rosary Vine, Kebab Bush, Concertina Plant or Rock Crassula is one of the popular Crassula varieties whose thin stems are packed with thick, rounded-triangular leaves.
+Crassula Baby Necklace also called Rosary Vine, Kebab Bush, Concertina Plant or Rock Crassula is among the popular Crassula varieties whose thin stems are packed with thick, rounded-triangular leaves.

 The species name, 'rupestris', is Latin for 'rocks or found on rocks' in reference to its natural growing habitat where it is found growing among the rocks.
 The common name, 'Rock Crassula' is due to this characteristic.

-The red stems start off upright but with age, they begin to hang and spill over the sides of the pot which places it among the best succulent plants for a hanging basket.
+The red stems start off upright but with age, they begin to hang and spill over the sides of the pot placing it among the best succulent plants for a hanging basket.

 Crassula rupestris is often mistaken for Crassula brevifolia (Crassula pearsonii) and Crassula perforata (String of Buttons) but it can distinguished by its smaller leaves with rose-red (reddish) edges under good light.